-It is a steroidal antimineralocorticoid of the spironolactone group that is used as an adjunct in treating chronic heart failure.
+It is a steroidal antimineralocorticoid of the spironolactone group used as an adjunct in treating chronic heart failure.

 It is classified as a selective aldosterone receptor antagonist (SARA), similar to diuretic spironolactone.
 However, it is much more demanding for the mineralocorticoid receptor in comparison (i.e., it has no antiandrogen, progestogen, glucocorticoid, or estrogen).